10 Morning Habits for Better Gut Health

 Strain names Different strains can have different uses

-CFU count Shows the amount listed at time of manufacture or expiration, depending on label
+CFU count Shows the amount listed on the label

 Storage directions Some products need refrigeration, others do not